-The Data Science Institute brings together faculty from all seven colleges across campus to work collaboratively in a wide range of topics in foundations and applications of data science.
+The Data Science Institute brings together faculty from all ten colleges across campus to work collaboratively in a wide range of topics in foundations and applications of data science.
 DSI faculty at UD combine expertise in statistics, computer science, mathematics, information sciences and numerous related fields.

 Leading Data Science researchers and program representatives to drive DSI mission and guide DSI operations with four Working Groups.